ms1963/SudokuSolverAndGenerator/README.md

     ... assign it to self.board (Dependency Injection) For examples see IndirectInfluencersStrategy, XWingStrategy, and SwordfishStrategy in the code.

+The method attachOccupationStrategy(self, strategy) of SudokuSolver is used to register additional occupation strategies.
+The method attachInfluenceStrategy(self, strategy) is used to register additional influence strategies

 SudokuSolver supports three formats: